DrEmoji/AJCBots/README.md

 AJCBots connects to Animal Jam Classic servers using raw socket connections, providing full control over packet handling and client behavior.

-The project is designed for advanced use cases where direct protocol interaction is required.
+The project is designed for advanced use cases where direct packet interaction is required.

 ---